jponf/jrlisp/README.md

 #REPL Execution

-Once the project has been compile to run the REPL type:
+Once the project has been compiled, to run the REPL type:

 `$ java -cp target/classes/ cat.udl.eps.butterp.main.Repl`